danOrzc/HeavyDutyVehicle/Autorigger/README.txt

 To use the tool:

-Option 1 (Recommended).-
+Option 1.- Using Maya's modules to recognize scripts location
 	Drag "dragToMaya.py" folder to Maya's viewport.
 	When prompted, please restart Maya
 	When opening Maya again, the tool will be available as a Tab in the top and as a new shelf.

-Option 2a.- Creating a Tab
-	Copy icons folder to the same folder where "scripts" is Copy the contents of the "scripts" folder to Maya's "scripts" directory From the recently copied files, drag mainMenuTab.py to Maya's script editor and execute.
-	A tab containing the tools will appear on the top of the screen

-Option 2b.- Creating a Shelf
-	Copy icons folder to the same folder where "scripts" is Copy the contents of the "scripts" folder to Maya's "scripts" directory From the recently copied files, drag mainMenuShelf.py to Maya's script editor and execute.
-	A new shelf containing the tools will appear on the top of the screen

-Option 3.- Open just the window
+Option 2.- Copying files
+	With Maya closed:
-	Copy icons folder to the same folder where "scripts" is Copy the contents of the "scripts" folder to Maya's "scripts" directory From the recently copied files, drag autoriggingWindow.py to Maya's script editor and execute.
+	Copy icons folder to the same folder where Maya's "scripts" is Copy the contents of the "scripts" folder to Maya's "scripts" directory Open Maya, the tool will be available as a Tab in the top and as a new shelf.
-	A window with the tools will appear on the screen.

 Heavy duty vehicle Rigging Tool by: